-Public Offering of Preferred Stock - On July 11, 2016, we completed an underwritten registered public offering of \$150 million perpetual 6.25% Non-Cumulative Perpetual Preferred Stock, Series A. Proceeds from the issuance were used for general corporate purposes.
+Public Offering of Preferred Stock - In July 2016, the Company completed an underwritten registered public offering of \$150 million perpetual 6.25% Non-Cumulative Perpetual Preferred Stock, Series A.

 In February 2019, the Company completed an underwritten registered public offering of \$150 million 6.25% Non-Cumulative Perpetual Preferred Stock, Series B ("Series B Preferred").
-In March 2019, we completed a public offering of an additional \$10.0 million of Series B Preferred, pursuant to the over-allotment option.
-The net proceeds from the Series B Preferred offering of \$155.0 million was used for general corporate purposes.
+In March 2019, we completed a public offering of an additional \$10.0 million of Series B Preferred, pursuant to the overallotment option.